Stéphane Charbonneau

-Stéphane Charbonneau (born June 27, 1970) is a Canadian retired professional ice hockey right winger.
+Stéphane Charbonneau (born June 27, 1970) is a Canadian former professional ice hockey right winger.
 He played 2 games in the National Hockey League during the 1991–92 season.
 The rest of his career, which lasted from 1991 to 1997, was spent in the minor leagues.

 Early life

 Charbonneau was born in Sainte-Adèle, Quebec.
 He played junior hockey with the Hull Olympiques, Shawinigan Cataractes, and Chicoutimi Saguenéens.

 Career

 During his career, Charbonneau played for the Quebec Nordiques of the National Hockey League (NHL).
 After retiring, he worked as the head varsity ice hockey coach at Garnet Valley High School.